sidart/bizdom/_posts/2020-07-19-haldiram-their-man-and-women.md

 ### Bikhi Bua
 Bikhi was Bhikharam's sister, and has learned the art of making fat and firm form of bhujia from her Mother-in-law.
 She used to visit Bikaner during festivals and on kids demand she used to make the same.
 And, assisting her was a young Ganga Bhishen Agarwal, aka Haldiram.
 He will understand this art from her bua, unfortunately not much is known about her family.
 Somewhere between 1908 and 1918, Bhikharam, realizing the potential of this bhujia, he began making larger quantities of ‘fat bhujia’ to sell at his shop in Bhujia Bazaar.
+As they says "Keep your focus on customers and you’ll go a long way."

 ### Haldiram & Champa Devi
 Making of the bhujia was mainly done by Haldiram only and he kept on improving the process.
 The initial sales were for a few measly paise per kilo.
 The bhujia was spooned into small paper funnels made from old newspapers.
 But living with peace in such a large family staying in a tiny home was difficult.
 Soon, crack in the family got started.
 A tipping point will come when Champa Devi (Haldiram’s wife) refuses to live in the same house and demands him to separate.
 Haldiram, was forced to leave his joint family.

 ## On his own
 By 1944, at age 36, Haldiram and Champa Devi with three sons, daughters-in-law and a three-year-old grandson, were on their own.
 They struggled for a while until Haldiram released another masterpiece snack.
 Champa Devi was an expert in cooking moong dal.
 Haldiram applied his usual understanding of customer tastes and took to the streets armed with his wife’s special.
 Local workers in the area were always on the lookout for a cheap, delicious meal during their workday, and Champa Devi’s moong dal was an instant hit with them.
 Healthy and hot, it served as the perfect meal for the working labour class.
+Innovation at time is also about the process of creating efficiency.
+So they keep improving their acts in the comings days.

 ### The Calcutta Calling
 In the 1950s, Haldiram went to Calcutta for his friend’s son’s wedding, and was asked to make bhujia for all the wedding guests.
 While many had already heard of Haldiram fame.
 This is the first time Marwadi of Calcutta will taste this.
 Haldiram will soon ask his second son (Rameshwarlal) to look for a shop and start the operation in Kolkata.
 In 1967, the shop in Calcutta was doing better than anybody had ever hoped (all thanks to the growth of the Marwadi community. who were growing in power and money).
 The profits were higher than what they had in Bikaner.